Travel Journal – June 3, 2016

 - Running the microwave, watching TV and all the other conveniences are nice but weren’t really that important in the decision-making process for me.

 Travel Journal – June 8, 2016

 Sydney had to leave Fallen Leaf Yesterday.
 A couple of days before I did.
 Her vacation was over and she had to get back to work, but not before we had one last hike to Fallen Leaf Lake.
-Jagger was so excited to go on a hike with us and he did good.
+Jagger was so excited to go on a hike with us and he did well.
 We only met a couple of dogs along our walk.
-Jagger struggled as usual, but did okay with us keeping a distance.
-Unfortunately I forgot my CAMERA!
-So after camping a week only a half mile hike from the Fallen Leaf Lake I didn’t get any pictures of it. 🙁
+Jagger struggled as usual but did okay with us keeping a distance.
+Unfortunately, I forgot my CAMERA!
+So after camping a week only a half mile hike from the Fallen Leaf Lake, I didn’t get any pictures of it. 🙁

 After Sydney left, just as when my family left, Jagger and I were on our own again. 🙁